kubevault/kubevault/docs/guides/monitoring/csi-driver/builtin.md

 ## Deploy Prometheus Server

 We have deployed Vault CSI driver in `kube-system` namespace.
 Vault exports driver metrics via TLS secured `api` endpoint.
-So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
+So, Prometheus server need to provide certificate while scraping metrics from this endpoint.
 Vault CSI driver has created a secret named `csi-vault-apiserver-cert` with this certificate in `monitoring` namespaces as we have specified that we are going to deploy Prometheus in that namespace through `--prometheus-namespace` or `monitoring.prometheus.namespace` flag.
 We have to mount this secret in Prometheus deployment.

 Let's check `csi-vault-apiserver-cert` secret has been created in `monitoring` namespace.